Azure-Samples/active-directory-verifiable-credentials-dotnet/4-ciam-verifiedid/README.md

 ### Create a CIAM tenant

-Use your existing CIAM tenant or follow the [quickstart]((https://learn.microsoft.com/en-us/entra/external-id/customers/quickstart-tenant-setup)) for creating a CIAM tenant.
+Use your existing CIAM tenant or follow the [quickstart](https://learn.microsoft.com/en-us/entra/external-id/customers/quickstart-tenant-setup) for creating a CIAM tenant.

 ### Register an app and create a sign-in flow

-Follow the instructions for [registering an app](https://learn.microsoft.com/en-us/entra/external-id/customers/how-to-register-ciam-app?tabs=webapp).
+Follow the instructions for [registering an app](https://learn.microsoft.com/en-us/entra/external-id/customers/how-to-register-ciam-app?tabs=webapp) the following additions.

-Follow the instructions in the doc page with the following additions

 1. Skip the permissions for claim-ToDoList-api
 1. Authentication
     1. Add redirect_uris `https://localhost:5001/signin-oidc` and `https://jwt.ms/`
     1. In Implict grant and hybrid flows, select Access & ID tokens
 1. Token configuration
     1. Add optional claim `email` + `preferred_username` for id & access token
 1. API Permissions
     1. +Add permission > APIs my org uses > Verifiable Credentials Service Request > Application permissions > `VerifiableCredential.Create.All`
     1. Grant admin consent

 The API permission is only required when running the app on localhost.